Benvenuti! Italy is totally open to visitors

 Masks are no longer required to be worn on transportation or in public places (except medical facilities).
 Read more….

 All sites in Rome are open but tickets for museums and other sites should still be booked in advance >

 How to see the Pope in Rome in 2022

 Whether you’re religious or not, it’s always amazing to see a globally important figure in the flesh.
 Here’s how to do it.

 To see the Pope in Rome, you have three options.
 The first option is to visit on a Sunday morning just before noon for a chance to see him for free.
 You can also get a papal audience ticket the Nervi auditorium, or a ticket to one of the infrequent Papal masses held in St Peter’s Square.

 When is the Pope at the Vatican?

-The papal audience held every Wednesday starts at around 10.30am, when the Pope is in Rome.
-You can check the official schedule on the Vatican’s website to check times and for any cancellations.
+The Angelus is held at St Peter’s Square most Sundays at midday.
+The papal audiences are held most Wednesdays at around 10.30am.
+Both only occur when the Pope is in Rome.
+You can check the Pope’s official schedule on the Vatican’s website to check times and for any cancellations.

-The ticket is for you to get into the square at the time of the audience, not the Basilica, and you will have to stand.
+Once you have your ticket for mass in the the square, the ticket is for you to get into the square at the time of the audience, not the Basilica, and you will have to stand – the seats are for VIPs and religious orders.
 The basilica opens after the mass.
-Turn up a few hours early – and if you’re early enough by several hours you won’t need a ticket, but beware the limited access to bathrooms.